What is lymphoedema?

 - You have treatment for cancer that removes or damages part of the lymphatic system

 - Surgery, especially if the surgeon needs to remove lymph nodes during the operation

 - Radiotherapy to treat cancer in the lymph nodes or an area of the body where there are lymph nodes

 - Or a combination of the two treatments

 Not everyone who has cancer or cancer treatment develops lymphoedema.
 We don’t know exactly how many people get lymphoedema due to cancer or its treatment.
 We need more research to find out.
-The number of people developing lymphoedema varies depending on the type of cancer and the treatment they have.

 Any cancer that affects the lymph nodes may cause lymphoedema.
 Researchers are finding out more about this all the time.
 We know that some cancers are more likely to lead to lymphoedema than others.
 They include